maxxim333/Genomic_Data_Analysis/README.md

 - Runs htseq-count to display the number of reads mapping to each GFF feature (for each sample)
 - Joins the 4 files resulting from htseq-count output

+#Fourth script: At this point, Python should be downgraded to version 2.7.
+It will need ete3 and 2 auxiliary scripts: split_clusters.py and mmseq.
+Also it need all the reference proteomes (of the target organism and of a couple more organisms to perform orthology studies)
+- First thing this script does is it will take the target organisms proteome and concatenate it with proteomes of other organisms in a single file.
+- It will create a database of all sequences and then create clusters of proteins by sequence similarity and with a minimal coverage of 10%
+- It will create a separate FASTA file for each of the clusters and store them all in a new directory
+- Then, it will find all clusters that contain at least one of the genes found differentially expressed in previous analysis
+- Then it will build phylogenetic trees of these clusters